What Cars Qualify for Lemon Law?

 Making sure the car qualifies can be the tricky part.
 A car qualifies for lemon law in California if it has the warranty coverage we previously discussed, deals with a significant defect impeding its use, value or safety, and is unrepairable after reasonable attempts.
 Here are some of the most important qualifications to keep in mind.

 California has one of the best laws surrounding lemon cars.
-States such as Mississippi, Alabama, North Dakota, South Dakota, and Wyoming don’t have any lemon law guidelines for used vehicles, whereas California makes provisions for some used cars.
+States such as Mississippi, Alabama, North Dakota, South Dakota, and Wyoming don’t have any lemon law guidelines for used vehicles, whereas California makes provisions for some used cars.some used cars.

 Let’s dive deeper into the types of problems covered by lemon law because the spectrum is so wide.